EssamSaid24/Simple-Next-App/README.md

 The data is fetched from a website using the fetch API.
 The data is fetched in the getStaticProps function in the pages/index.js file, and the details of a single item are fetched in the getStaticProps function in the [id].js file.

 Conclusion
 This is a simple Next.js application that fetches data from a website and displays it on a web page.
 The application also includes a Bootstrap header and footer.
-Feel free to modify this project and use it as a starting point for your own projects.